Agile Project Planning

 Agile planning vs traditional planning: how do they differ?

 Of course, both approaches have their pros and cons.
-When you’re building a house, you logically want to have a detailed and well-thought-of plan.
+When you’re building a house, you logically want to have a detailed and well-thought-out plan.
 So, welcoming requirements late in the process with an Agile project plan is not the most suitable option.
 It can take place, but changes might be costly to implement.

 Agile Project Planning Template: Four Essential Components